apereo/cas/docs/cas-server-documentation/services/SAML2-Service-Management.md

 | `encryptionKeyAlgorithms` | Collection of encryption key transport algorithms, if any, to override the global defaults.
 | `encryptionBlackListedAlgorithms` | Collection of rejected encryption algorithms, if any, to override the global defaults.
 | `encryptionWhiteListedAlgorithms` | Collection of allowed encryption algorithms, if any, to override the global defaults.
 | `whiteListBlackListPrecedence` | Preference value indicating which should take precedence when both whitelist and blacklist are non-empty.
-Accepted values are `WHITELIST` or `BLACKLIST`.
-Default is `WHITELIST`.
+Accepted values are `INCLUDE` or `EXCLUDE`.
+Default is `INCLUDE`.

 <div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain properties and settings needed for a
 particular integration.
 It is UNNECESSARY to grab a copy of all service fields and try to configure them yet again based on their default.
 While